jpike88/smooth-scrollbar/docs/migration.md

 ## CSS-in-JS bundle

-`smooth-scrollbar.css` has been removed from 8.x, you just need to import the main js module/bundle 🙌.
+`smooth-scrollbar-deluxe.css` has been removed from 8.x, you just need to import the main js module/bundle 🙌.

 ## Plugin System